Stattus4/coap-server/README.md

+# CoAP Proxy

 ## About

-This Proof of Concept (PoC) demonstrates a basic Constrained Application Protocol (CoAP) server implementation using Eclipse Californium.
+~~This Proof of Concept (PoC) demonstrates a basic Constrained Application Protocol (CoAP) server implementation using Eclipse Californium.~~

 ## The Eclipse Californium Framework